 About Carlos Guillermo Smith

 Representative Carlos Guillermo Smith is a proven fighter for Florida’s working families and students.
-An alumnus of the University of Central Florida, Carlos proudly identifies as a LGBTQ, Latinx and forward thinking millennial feminist who reflects the values and diversity of Florida.
+An alumnus of the University of Central Florida, Carlos proudly identifies as a LGBTQ, Latinx and forward thinking millennial who reflects the values and diversity of Florida.